 Our research determined that the optimal selection method was the Serenity Ratio method.

-The Performance for the month of April 2023 of our Top 5 Selection Method using the Serenity Ratio was an increase of 2.01% bringing the YTD result to -4.82% (Refer to Figure 16).
+The Performance for the month of January 2024 of our Top 5 Selection Method using the Serenity Ratio was an increase of 2.38%.
+(Refer to Chart 21).

 - Man AHL: AHL Evolution;